 Kristine: I think those interior resentments are expressed through what he does more than his general demeanor.
 That’s what’s so scary about him; his mask of paternal civility always stays on, except at the very end.

 Sean: I think you’re fanwanking his performance.

-Kristine: One thing I loved and thought was interesting was how the film centers around a woman who raises questions about the possibly inherent wickedness of of the feminine.
+Kristine: One thing I loved and thought was interesting was how the film centers around a woman who raises questions about the possibly inherent wickedness of the feminine.
 I thought that was novel.
 That’s always being done by paternalistic popes and scientists, but never by a lady herself.
 I liked that.
 And I can certainly see how the death of a child, coupled with her “misogyny studies,” could bring that about.
-And you are wrong about “fanwanking” because I am not and have never been an avowedl fan of Willem Dafoe.
+And you are wrong about “fanwanking” because I am not and have never been an avowed fan of Willem Dafoe.
 So stop treating me like a fan girl because I thought he was creepy and good.

 Sean: Fanwanking with Kwissie is the name of your radio show.

 Kristine: You are being offensive.
 I thought all the birthing/infanticide imagery in this was awesome, by the way.
 We’ve established that neither of us think von Trier is necessarily a misogynist, but doesn’t he think sexuality is evil, though?
 Especially since he is a weird, late-in-life Catholic convert?
 Do we know anything about his sexuality or if he has relationships?